MicrosoftDocs/fabric-docs/docs/governance/data-loss-prevention-configure.md

 ### SKU/subscriptions licensing

-Before you get started with DLP for Power BI [SHOULD THIS BE FABRIC???], you should confirm your [Microsoft 365 subscription](https://www.microsoft.com/microsoft-365/compare-microsoft-365-enterprise-plans?rtc=1).
+Before you get started with DLP for Fabric and Power BI, you should confirm your [Microsoft 365 subscription](https://www.microsoft.com/microsoft-365/compare-microsoft-365-enterprise-plans?rtc=1).
 The admin account that sets up the DLP rules must be assigned one of the following licenses:

 * Microsoft 365 E5
 * Microsoft 365 E5 Compliance